Dupont continues recovery as France prepare for Italy

-LYON, France : Antoine Dupont was seen with ball in hand on Thursday for the first time since he sustained a broken cheekbone at the Rugby World Cup as the mercurial France scrumhalf steps up his bid for a potential quarter-final appearance.
+LYON, France: Antoine Dupont was seen with ball in hand on Thursday (Oct 5) for the first time since he sustained a broken cheekbone at the Rugby World Cup as the mercurial France scrumhalf steps up his bid for a potential quarter-final appearance.

 The France captain underwent surgery and on Monday will visit his surgeon Frederic Lauwers, who will decide whether the 26-year-old is fit for a high-intensity rugby game, probably against defending champions South Africa on Oct.
 15.